Course pages 2014–15

 - Demonstrate the project by exploring its prototype

 The reports 1 and 2 should be handed in by the end of 5th week and 7th week of the course (not in any particular order).
-The report 3 should be handed in by the end of the Lent term.
+The report 3 should be handed in by the end of the Michaelmas Term.

 The final grade for the course will be provided as a percentage, and the assessment will consist of two parts: